Enhance Your Education

 Knox offers you plenty of opportunities to begin exploring the world while still a student.
 Almost 50% of Knox students participate in off-campus study and consider their studies abroad to be the highlight of their college experiences.
 Off-campus study can significantly enhance course work in Africana Studies.
 Relevant programs include:

-Tanzania -- Conduct field work studying human evolution and ecology.
+ACM Tanzania: Ecology & Human Origins -- Conduct field work studying human evolution and ecology.
 Research plus language instruction in Swahili.

-Botswana -- Studies national building and development in Africa and language instruction in Setswana.
+ACM Botswana: Development in Southern Africa -- Studies national building and development in Africa and language instruction in Setswana.

 Washington Semester -- Studies government in action in Washington, DC.
 Research plus an internship in a governmental agency, media organization, lobby group or other government-related organizations.